Loneliness that comes from working remotely.

 How loneliness affects your health.

 Loneliness is more than just a feeling of isolation.
 Loneliness can have a range of affects on your mental and physical health.
 Working from home often makes it easier to take care of your health by allowing more time for exercising and making it easier to eat a balanced diet.
 Most remote workers have a higher satisfaction and are happier with their work situation as opposed to their piers working regular commute jobs.
-So if loneliness is one of the biggest challenge remote workers face, what exactly are the health implementation?
+So if loneliness is one of the biggest challenges remote workers face, what exactly is the health implementation?

 Loneliness can affect your mental and physical health in the following ways:

 3. Drug abuse or Alcoholism

 4. Decreased memory

 Many of these mental and physical health problems that can be caused by loneliness go hand-in-hand.
 For example: depression can lead to drug abuse and lack of exercise, which can also lead to cardiovascular disease and stroke.
 It can be a slippery slope.
 If you are experiencing any of these symptoms, it is important to seek the help of a professional.
 This is also all the more reason to work to prevent loneliness.

 How to prevent loneliness while working from home and with remote working teams.